 What if we still burn fossil fuels like coal to make the electricity that powers my electric vehicle?

 There is a misconception that unless the electricity grid that powers your EV is 100% renewable, the EV is no better than a gas-powered car.
 This is not true.
 Bloomberg NEF recently found that, even if the electricity that powered it was 100% coal-fired, a Tesla Model S making a 1000-mile road trip would still have fewer associated emissions than a Chevy Impala making the same trip.

 What happens to an electric vehicle’s battery at the end of its life?

-Even when your EV’s battery is no longer able to power your car, it can be reused in other less demanding applications such as storing electricity from solar panels and wind farms or as back-ups at home or in the grid.
+Even when your EV’s battery is no longer able to power your car, it can be reused in other less-demanding applications such as storing electricity from solar panels and wind farms or as back-ups at home or in the grid.
 When the batteries no longer work, the raw materials that went into the battery can be recovered.

 Dalhousie University has a Renewable Energy Storage Laboratory that is working on repurposing EV batteries for grid energy storage.
 Click here to find out more.